EuropeanSpallationSource/epics-docs/specs/Normative-Types-Specification.rst

 -  { } - a sequence of occurrences of the item or items in the braces.
    The number of occurrences follows.
 0+ means 0 or more.
 1+ means 1 or more.
+- [] - may be used to define an array in the C-language style

 The following production rules are employed:

-1. Replace a non-terminal by its definition, except where the non-terminal defines a structure or union and is followed by a field name.
-(The modified rule for non-terminal structures and unions is described below.)
-2. Choose an alternative for items separated by \|.
+1. Choose an alternative for items separated by \|.
-3. Choose a user supplied label for items between angle brackets (< and
+2. Choose a user supplied label for items between angle brackets (< and
    >).
-4. Include or discard items between square brackets ([ and ]).
+3. Include or discard items between square brackets ([ and ]).
 Note this excludes a pair of square brackets ([]) used to signify an array.
-5. Include or discard fields marked ``:opt``.
+4. Include or discard fields marked ``:opt``.
-6. For items between braces ({ and }) replace with an appropriate number of occurrences of the item.
+5. For items between braces ({ and }) replace with an appropriate number of occurrences of the item.
 For a sequence of pvData fields a line-end (EOL) is implied after each one.